Types of chemotherapy drugs

 Chemotherapy drugs can be divided into several groups based on factors such as how they work, their chemical structure, and their relationship to another drug.
-Because some drugs act in more than one way, they may belong to more than one group.
+Some drugs act in more than one way, and may belong to more than one group.

-Alkylating agents directly damage DNA to prevent the cancer cell from reproducing.
-As a class of drugs, these agents are not phase-specific; in other words, they work in all phases of the cell cycle.
-Alkylating agents are used to treat many different cancers, including leukemia, lymphoma, Hodgkin disease, multiple myeloma, and sarcoma, as well as cancers of the lung, breast, and ovary.
+Alkylating agents directly damage DNA (the genetic material in each cell) to keep the cell from reproducing.
+These drugs work in all phases of the cell cycle and are used to treat many different cancers, including leukemia, lymphoma, Hodgkin disease, multiple myeloma, and sarcoma, as well as cancers of the lung, breast, and ovary.

 - Nitrogen mustards: such as mechlorethamine (nitrogen mustard), chlorambucil, cyclophosphamide (Cytoxan®), ifosfamide, and melphalan

-- Nitrosoureas: which include streptozocin, carmustine (BCNU), and lomustine
+- Nitrosoureas: such as streptozocin, carmustine (BCNU), and lomustine

 - Alkyl sulfonates: busulfan